rikhuijzer/TuringTutorials/markdown/11-probabilistic-pca/11-probabilistic-pca.md

-### pPCA sanity check
+### pPCA control

 A quick sanity check.
-We try to reconstruct the input data from our parameter estimates.
+We reconstruct the input data from our parameter estimates, using the posterior mean as parameter estimates.

 ```julia
 # Extract paramter estimates for plotting - mean of posterior